-But what about when you know in your heart of hearts that it’s time for a change, and you’re met with voices in your head shouting all the reasons you need to settle for what you currently have?
+But what about when you know in your heart of hearts it’s time for change and you’re met with voices in your head shouting all the reasons you need to settle for what you currently have?

-For instance, maybe you have got too many tasks on your plate.
-You wish you could delegate some of the tasks but you don’t trust your team to do it right or you’re scared to shell out the money for it.
+For instance, maybe you’ve got too many tasks on your plate.
+You wish you could delegate some of the tasks, but you don’t trust your team to do it right or you’re scared to shell out the money.
 You know you can cram in a few extra hours of work this week and it’ll all get done.
-But then you create a pattern of over working yourself to get it all done.
+But then you create a pattern of overworking yourself to get it all done.

-Or another example is a computer, employee, or system that can get the job done, but doesn’t come with the extra bells and whistles.
-I used to work with an assistant who did what I asked but nothing more.
+Or another example is a computer, employee, or system that can get the bare minimum done and nothing more.
+I used to work with an assistant who did what I asked and no more.
 He never came up with new ideas.
-He never thought about how each task he did impacted the rest of the project.
+He never thought about how each task impacted the rest of the project.
 The bottom line was that he was good at what I asked but not good enough to have me bragging about his work.

-One day I asked myself, “Is this the kind of assistant that will take me to a seven figure business?”
+One day I asked myself, “Is this the kind of assistant who will take me to a seven-figure business?”
 I already knew the answer before I asked.
 My heart had known for almost the entire time he worked for me that he was nowhere near ideal.
-He excelled in many areas but the ones that he lagged on caused my energy to plummet.
+He excelled in many areas, but the ones that he lagged in caused my energy to plummet.